Wiccan Sabbats in 2022: The Complete Guide

 This sabbat is a cross-quarter (greater) sabbat, so it doesn’t correspond to a particular solar event.
 However it’s midway between the spring equinox (Ostara) and summer solstice (Litha).
 So it’s the halfway point between spring and summer.
 It’s most commonly observed on May 1, although festivities often begin the night prior on April 30.

 It is at this joyful time when the feminine Earth opens herself up to the God, both literally and figuratively.
 We celebrate the marriage and consummation of the Goddess and God together.
-It is a very sexuallyOpens in a new tab. charged time, and you may associate the Maypole with this time of year.
-It is in fact a very literal phallic symbol, reflecting the sexual energy present at this sabbat.
+It is a very sexuallyOpens in a new tab.

 The union of the Goddess and the God creates a fruitful existence for all.
 Greenery, healthy livestock, strong crops, and new life everywhere we look.
 It is the start of the planting cycle, and we hope for a bountiful harvest later on.
 And the maiden Goddess will become the Mother in a few months’ time.